jdevega/code-challenge/README.md

 yarn
 yarn start
 ```

 And that's all!
-You will have everything running so you can go ahead to `http://localhost:3000` and proceed with the code challenge.
+Regardless of the mode you have used, you can go ahead to `http://localhost:3000` and proceed with the code challenge.

 ## Exercises